-- UCEM has renewed its Advance HE membership for 2020-21, ensuring continued access to vital resources and supporting valuable partnership across the Higher Education sector.
+UCEM reasserts its commitment to organisational excellence with Advance HE membership, ensuring continued access to vital resources and supporting valuable partnership across the Higher Education sector.

-- Access further information on Advance HE. - For more on UCEM's ambitions, take a looks at the Institution's Vision and Strategy brochure
+- o Access further information on Advance HE. - For more on UCEM's ambitions, take a looks at the Institution's Vision and Strategy brochure